hyperledger/cello/docs/terminology.md

 * `Master` Node: Running Cello services, which will manage the worker nodes.
 * `Worker` Node: The servers to have blockchains running inside.
 The worker nodes will be managed by the master node.
 * `Host`: Host is a resource pool managed by a unique control point, which consists of several compute nodes.
 Typically it can be a naive Docker host, a Swarm cluster or other bare-metal/virtual/container clusters.
 * `Chain` (`Cluster`): A blockchain network including numbers of peer nodes.
-E.g., a Hyperledger Fabric network, a SawthoothLake or Iroha chain.
+E.g., a Hyperledger Fabric network, a Sawthooth Lake or Iroha chain.

 ## Master